Monopole and instanton effects in QCD: Abstract

 \section{Abstract}

-We want to find indications that magnetic monopoles in quantum chromodynamics (QCD) exist; therefore, we introduce a monopole and anti-monopole pair in the QCD vacuum of the quenched SU(3) by applying the monopole creation operator on the vacuum.
-We investigate the catalytic effects of monopoles on chiral symmetry breaking using the Dirac operator of the overlap fermions that preserves the chiral symmetry in the lattice gauge theory.
-First, we confirm that the eigenstate of the monopole creation operator becomes the coherent state and that the monopole creation operator makes monopoles and anti-monopoles in the QCD vacuum.
-We have found the catalytic effects of monopoles on observables by varying the values of the magnetic charges of the additional monopole and anti-monopole as follows: (i) The decay constants of the pseudoscalar increase. (ii) The values of the chiral condensate, defined as a negative number, decrease. (iii) The light quarks and the pseudoscalar mesons become heavy.
-The catalytic effects of monopoles on the partial decay width and the lifetime of the charged pion are estimated using the numerical results of the pion decay constant and the pion mass. (iv) The decay width of the charged pion becomes wider than the experimental result, and the lifetime of the charged pion becomes shorter than the experimental result.
-These are the catalytic effects of monopoles in QCD, which we find in this research.
+{We aim to show the effects of the magnetic monopoles and instantons in quantum chromodynamics (QCD) on observables; therefore, we introduce a monopole and anti-monopole pair in the QCD vacuum of a quenched SU(3) by applying the monopole creation operator to the vacuum.
+We calculate the eigenvalues and eigenvectors of the overlap Dirac operator that preserves the exact chiral symmetry in lattice gauge theory using these QCD vacua.
+We then investigate the effects of magnetic monopoles and instantons.
+First, we confirm the monopole effects as follows: (i) The monopole creation operator makes the monopoles and anti-monopoles in the QCD vacuum. (ii) A monopole and anti-monopole pair creates an instanton or anti-instanton without changing the structure of the QCD vacuum. (iii) The monopole and anti-monopole pairs change only the scale of the spectrum distribution without affecting the spectra of the Dirac operator by comparing the spectra with random matrix theory.
+Next, we find the instanton effects by increasing the number density of the instantons and anti-instantons as follows: (iv) The decay constants of the pseudoscalar increase. (v) The values of the chiral condensate, which are defined as negative numbers, decrease. (vi) The light quarks and the pseudoscalar mesons become heavy.
+The catalytic effect on the charged pion is estimated using the numerical results of the pion decay constant and the pion mass. (vii) The decay width of the charged pion becomes wider than the experimental result, and the lifetime of the charged pion becomes shorter than the experimental result.
+These are the effects of the monopoles and instantons in QCD.}